jwtx1980/Pylinac_BulkCBCT_Analysis/README.md

 Open the printed URL (default `http://127.0.0.1:5000/`) and provide the root directory that contains your CBCT studies.
 Pick the Catphan phantom model you plan to analyse against, adjust the image extensions if needed, and click **Pull CBCTs** to review the discovered studies.
 Once you are happy with the list, press **Run Catphan Analysis** to execute the selected Pylinac analysis.
 The page displays summary metadata for the scan, a table of detected studies, and per-study Catphan analysis outcomes when requested.

 When successful analyses are available, an **Export pass results to XML** button appears.
 Selecting it appends each passing study (including the displayed study identifier and full metric payload) to `catphan_results.xml` in the chosen root directory.
+A sibling folder named after the XML file (for example `catphan_results_reports/`) is created to store per-study PDF reports published directly from Pylinac.
 Exported studies are removed from the on-screen list so you can focus on retrying failures with a different phantom configuration while the XML file accumulates all passing runs.

 ## Development